 One of my best corporate opportunities came after delivering a solid presentation at a global corporate strategy face-to-face meeting.
 I was quite junior compared to the collection of Vice Presidents and Directors at the meeting.

-Three months later, I received a call from one of the attendees of that meeting, with whom I had built a good rapport, and he offered me a big promotion and pay rise.
+Three months later, I received a call from one of the attendees of that meeting, with whom I had built a good rapport.
+He offered me a big promotion and a pay rise.

-He told me directly it was because he had met me in that meeting and liked what I was doing.
+He told me directly that it was because he had met me at that meeting and liked what I was doing.

-My best tip on creating work and life opportunities is to create your own small to as big as you want success and momentum first.
-You’ll find as you start having small wins, you’ll automatically start attracting more opportunities in that area.
-You can even compound the number of opportunities you attract for business opportunities by going on podcasts, video & magazine interviews, and for personal, you can post small wins on your personal social media accounts to amplify opportunities and results there.
+My best tip on creating work and life opportunities is to create your own small to as big as you want success and momentum.
+As you start having small wins, you’ll automatically attract more opportunities in that area.
+You can even compound the number of opportunities you attract for business opportunities by going on podcasts, videos & magazine interviews, and for personal, you can post small wins on your personal social media accounts to amplify opportunities and results there.

 10. Ask Your Boss How You Can Improve

 If you plan this well in advance, you can gather input from your manager about what they think it takes to get promoted to the job you want.
 A good opportunity is in your yearly performance review or any talent planning activities that occur.
-Ultimately this is precious information as it will probably be your boss that awards you that promotion.
+Ultimately, this is precious information as it will probably be your boss who awards you that promotion.

 11. Get A Promotion Without Having To Ask

-If you have to ask for a promotion, it’s already too late; you need to be a natural choice.
+If you must ask for a promotion, it’s already too late; you must be a natural choice.

 There are four critical factors in getting promoted: